redhat-developer/odo/docs/proposals/event-notification.md

 In general, within the execution context that odo operates, there are a few ways for us to determine the application status:
 1) Will the application respond to an HTTP/S request sent to its exposed URL?
 2) What state is the container in? (running/container creating/restarting/etc -- different statuses between local and Kube but same general idea)
+3) Are the container processes running that are managed by supervisord?
+We check this by calling `supervisord ctl status`.
-3) In the application log, specific hardcoded text strings can be searched for (for example, OpenLiberty outputs defined status codes to its log to indicate that an app started.)
+4) In the application log, specific hardcoded text strings can be searched for (for example, OpenLiberty outputs defined status codes to its log to indicate that an app started.)
 But, note that we definitely don't want to hardcode specific text strings into ODO: instead, this proposal leaves it up to the IDE to process the output from the `odo log` command.
 Since the `odo log` command output would contain the application text, IDEs can provide their own mechanism to determine status for supported devfiles (and in the future we may wish to add new devfile elements for these strings, to allow odo to do this as well).

-Ideally, we would like for odo to provide consuming tools with all 3 sets of data.
+Ideally, we would like for odo to provide consuming tools with all 4 sets of data.
 Thus, as proposed:
-- 1 and 2 are handled by a new `odo component status -o json` command, described here.
+- 1, 2 and 3 are handled by a new `odo component status -o json` command, described here.
-- 3 is handled by the existing unmodified `odo log --follow` command.
+- 4 is handled by the existing unmodified `odo log --follow` command.

 The new proposed `odo component status -o json` command will:
 - Be a *long-running* command that will continue outputing status until it is aborted by the parent process.
 - Every X seconds, send an HTTP/S request to the URLs/routes of the application as they existed when the command was first executed.
 Output the result as a JSON string.
 - Every X seconds (or using a Kubernetes watch, where appropriate), check the container status for the application, based on the application data that was present when the command was first issued.
 Output the result as a JSON string.
+- Every X seconds call `supervisord ctl status` within the container and report the status of supervisord's managed processes.

 **Note**: This command will NOT, by design, respond to route/application changes that occur during or after it is first invoked.
 It is up to consuming tools to ensure that the `odo component status` command is stopped/restarted as needed.
   - For example, if the user tells the IDE to delete their application with the IDE UI, the IDE will call `odo delete (component)`; at the same time, the IDE should also abort any existing `odo component status` commands that are running (as these are no longer guaranteed to return a valid status now that the application itself no longer exists). `odo component status` will not automatically abort when the application is deleted (because it has no reliable way to detect this in all cases).
   - Another example: if the IDE adds a new URL via `odo url create [...]`, any existing `odo component status` commands that are running should be aborted, as these commands would still only be checking the URLs that existed when the command was first invoked (eg there is intentionally no cross-process notification mechanism for created/updated/deleted URLs implemented as part of this command.)
+  - See discussion of this design descision in 'Other solutions considered' below

 This is an example an `odo component status -o json` command invocation look like:
 ```